SweetBreadLaRosa/frontend-nanodegree-mobile-portfolio/README.md

 ```
 2. Install node modules
 ```
-$   npm install
+$   npm i
 ```
 3. Install gulp globally if you haven't already done so
 ```
 $   npm install -g gulp
 ```
-4. To build the project and run PageSpeed Insights (PSI), run the following command:
+4. To build the project and run PageSpeed Insights
 ```
 $   gulp
 ```
 5. The entry point of the final project can be found here:
 ```
-    dist/
-        index.html
+dist/index.html
 ```

-### Refactors
+### Optimization changes below!

 #### index.html

+* Scaled images smaller
 * Added media tag to link element
-* Added style.css content within the file
+* Added async keyword where necessary
-* Created gulp tasks to minify the js, css, and html files, this reduces number of bytes per file.
+* Created gulp tasks to minify the js, css, and html files

 #### main.js

-* changePizzaSizes(): Extracted calls to grab elements out of the for loop for efficiency and cleaner code
-* resizePizzas(): Extracted calls to grab elements out of the switch statement and refactored to be called once
+* resizePizzas(): Moved calls (select/query actions to get elements) out of loop so that they do not need to be called
+more than they need to.
+* refactored changePizzaSizes() logic into resizePizza() so that when called, resizePizza will also change pizza size
 * eventListener('DOMContentLoaded'): This function was doing way too much because no matter the size of the
-window, the for loop was always going through 200 pizzahs ('I like spelling pizza pizzah "PIZZAH PIZZAH"'),
+window, the for loop was always going through 200 pizzahs,
 So I added some conditions to limit the amount of pizzah's depending on the width of the window.